Warsaw- Zakopane- Krakow- Wieliczka

 Hotels do not have standard triple rooms.
 For families, we may provide twin bedded room with extra bed (usually it is a roller bed or sofa) that can accommodate a child less than 7 years old.

-• Airport transfers (only on tour start and end date)
+• Airport transfers (only on tour start and end date) not included in 2019

 • Selected first class hotels, rooms with private facilities